 Live roller conveyors are most commonly either belt-driven or chain-driven.

 Belt-driven live roller conveyors utilize a flat, round, or v-belt with rollers on top.
 Unlike standard belt conveyors, belt-driven live roller conveyors are not recommended for transporting items to various levels.

 Chain-driven live roller conveyors utilize chains to drive sprockets on the rollers.
-The properties of the chain and rollers allows this type of conveyor to be used in a wide variety of applications not suited for belt driven conveyors including hot and cold loads, loads that contain grease, and uneven loads.
+The properties of the chain and rollers allow this type of conveyor to be used in a wide variety of applications not suited for belt-driven conveyors including hot and cold loads, loads that contain grease, and uneven loads.